Civil construction projects in South East Queensland

 CPB – Mackay Ring Road

-Works of the Mackay Ring Road Project have been underway since Mid-2017.
+Works of the Mackay Ring Road Project commenced Mid-2017.
 Stage 1 is an 11.3km route that will improve the connection through the northern and southern suburbs and deliver less congestion through Mackay.

-Bampak are currently performing works on multiple bridge structures across the project including the 22 span bridge over the Pioneer River.
+Bampak worked on multiple bridge structures across the project including the 22 span bridge over the Pioneer River.
 Bampak worked on this project for 12 months from December 2018.

 Abergeldie – Southbank Promenade